Key takeaways

 What is the difference between security and compliance for finance teams in India

-Security is about safeguards, encryption, access control, logging, and monitoring.
-Compliance is about meeting laws like the DPDP Act and IT Act, proving this with policies, evidence, and audits.
-A CA led model such as AI Accountant ties these together by embedding controls in bookkeeping and filings while maintaining audit ready proof.
+Security covers technical safeguards like encryption, access control, logging, and monitoring.
+Compliance means meeting specific laws such as the DPDP Act, IT Act, and GST rules, and proving adherence with policies, evidence, and audits.
+A CA‑led virtual accounting model ties these together by embedding controls in bookkeeping and filings while maintaining audit ready proof.

 Do freelancers and sole proprietors really need DPDP grade controls for client data